DigitalCarleton/carcas-deprecated/README.md

 # CARCAS
+This repository is no longer active.
+Work has moved to https://github.com/DigitalCarleton/carcas.
 ## Carleton Archaeological Research Collection of Animal Specimens

 This repository hosts the models and some of the code for